iamanolive/artificial-intelligence/README.md

 * automate the boring stuff with python by al sweigart [book]
 * pynative python exercises [code]
 * codewars in python [code]

+## the AI fundamentals project
 * python data science handbook by jake vanderplas [book]

-## the AI fundamentals project
 * machine learning for absolute beginners by oliver theobald [book]
 * machine learning is fun! [articles]
 * AI for everyone by deeplearning.ai [coursera]
+* the hundred-page machine learning book by andriy burkov [book]

+## the core AI concepts project
+* the scikit-learn official docs [docs]
 * hands-on machine learning with scikit-learn and tensorflow [book]
-* the hundred-page machine learning book by andriy burkov [book]
 * machine learning specialization by deeplearning.ai [coursera]

 ## the data analytics project